-The BasicsCanada’s most popular destination for immigration, Ontario is the country’s most populous province, home to over 12 million people.
+Canada’s most popular destination for newcomers, Ontario is the country’s most populous province, home more than 13,650,000 people.
 It is also the second-largest province in the country by land area.
 The province is located in central Canada.

-Toronto is also the country’s financial center and the seat of the stock exchange.
-About half of the people living in Toronto were born in other countries, and the city is known to be the most multicultural city in the world.
-Also located in Ontario is Ottawa, the official capital of Canada, which is located in south-eastern Ontario.
-Other important Ontario cities include London, Thunder Bay, Hamilton, Kingston and Sudbury.
+Toronto is also the country’s financial centre and the seat of the stock exchange.
+About half of the people living in Toronto were born in other countries, and the city is said to be the most multicultural city in the world.
+Also located in Ontario is Ottawa, the capital city of Canada, which is located in southeastern Ontario.
+Other important Ontario cities include London, Thunder Bay, Hamilton, Kingston, Windsor and Sudbury.

 Ontario Economy and Employment

-The province of Ontario is the economic heart of Canada and as a result, all types of industries are present in the province, most notably in Toronto and other urban areas.
+The province of Ontario is the economic heart of Canada and, as a result, all types of industries are present in the province, most notably in Toronto and other urban areas.
 The province is home to a strong modern service and information economy, along with a solid manufacturing base.
 Ottawa is the seat of government and of most federal ministries, which helps it to attract businesses as well as non-commercial organizations of an international nature.

 Ontario Standard of Living

 Even with a cost of living that is slightly above the Canadian average, the high incomes available in Ontario can afford a standard of living that ranks among the world’s highest.
+The average annual family income in Ontario is roughly $75,000, slightly above the national average.
 Toronto and Ottawa are perennial favourites in rankings of the world’s most livable cities, known for their cleanliness, safety and availability of services in comparison to other cities of similar size.

 Ontario Residential Housing

 Due to their continual growth and larger populations, Ontario’s major cities have some of the more expensive housing markets in Canada.
-It should be kept in mind however that the higher incomes in the province help to offset this higher cost, and that this trend does not apply as strongly to smaller cities in Ontario.
+It should be kept in mind, however, that the higher incomes in the province help to offset this higher cost, and that this trend does not apply as strongly to smaller cities in Ontario.

-Ontario's post-secondary education system consists of a network of publicly funded institutions.
+Ontario's post-secondary education system consists of a network of publicly-funded institutions.
 These institutions span a wide range of subjects and careers, with the well-renowned research universities complemented by colleges of applied arts and technology, agricultural colleges, and other unique professional programs.

 Ontario Health Care

-Under Canadian Law, all provinces and territories must provide universal, publicly funded health care to all citizens and legal residents of Canada.
+Under Canadian Law, all provinces and territories must provide universal, publicly-funded healthcare to all citizens and legal residents of Canada.
 In other words, most basic health services in Canada are offered at no direct cost to the patient.
 Certain procedures that are not deemed necessary (such as elective cosmetic surgery and a number of dental care procedures, for example) are generally not covered, but the list of services paid for publicly varies from province to province.

-Ontario HistoryOntario was one of the original four provinces to join together in Canadian confederation in 1867.
+Ontario was one of the original four provinces to join together in Canadian confederation in 1867.
 The original name of the province was “Upper Canada” (whereas “Lower Canada” was located in what is today Quebec).
 The province’s name comes from Lake Ontario, which comes from the word for “great lake” in the Huron language.
 As one of the first areas in Canada to industrialize, Ontario is home to some of Canada’s oldest companies.

 With communities that have come from all over the world to settle in Ontario, the province benefits from some of the greatest cultural diversity in the world.
 Yet even in larger cities like Ottawa and Toronto, Ontario is at its heart a community of communities.
 With thriving cultural communities, newcomers can feel right at home while they integrate into their surrounding neighbourhoods.
 The friendly atmosphere has earned Ontario a positive reputation worldwide.

-Ontario DemographicsAt 12 million people, Ontario is by far Canada’s most populous province.
-Over 90% of the population lives in the southern portion of the province, within 200 km of the US border.
-A great deal of these people live in Toronto and its suburbs (now approaching 6 million people).
+At over 13.5 million people, Ontario is by far Canada’s most populous province.
+Over 90 percent of the population lives in the southern portion of the province, within 200 km of the US border.
+A great deal of these people live in Toronto and its suburbs.
 In addition, the “Golden Horseshoe” that surrounds the Greater Toronto Area is home to a large percentage of the province’s population.

 Ontario’s demographics have been shaped by centuries of immigration to produce a diverse and multicultural society.
 While a large percentage of Ontarians are of British or French descent, the province counts among its residents representation from every corner of the world.
 The Chinese population in the province is substantial and growing quickly.
 The province is also home to a sizable South Asian community.

 Canada’s government works on a federal system, with control over certain affairs belonging to the national government in Ottawa, and others under the control of the provincial governments.
-Ontario has its own democratically-elected parliament known as the Legislature of Ontario (also known as Queen’s Park) which can be found in the provincial capital of Toronto.
+Ontario has its own democratically-elected parliament known as the Legislature of Ontario (also known as Queen’s Park), which can be found in the provincial capital of Toronto.
 While Ottawa is the national capital, it is not the capital of Ontario.